-Custom burlap-coloured linen beds were the starting point for the palette in the guest room.
+Custom burlap-coloured linen beds were the starting point for the palette in the guest room of Hudson’s Bay vice-chairman Bonnie Brooks.
 Of course, neutral Hudson’s Bay Millennium stripe point blankets figure prominently.
 Bonnie switches up the look in winter with Hudson Bay’s coyote pillows and fur throws, both lined with the historical multistripe blankets.

 Parchment furniture and white linens give the principal bedroom an airy feel.
-Bonnie notes: “As you take on more responsiblity in your life, your world gets bigger.
+Hudson Bay vice-chairmain Bonnie Brooks notes: “As you take on more responsiblity in your life, your world gets bigger.
 Because we’re all becoming more global, we need to pare down our home spaces to achieve tranquillity.
 There are no electronics in that bedroom.”
 A photograph by Reinhard Reitzenstein spans the headboard and bridges symmetrical side tables.

-To keep the look sleek in the ensuite bath, the drawers of the floating lacquered vanity were designed without hardware.
+To keep the look sleek in the ensuite bath of Hudson Bay vice-chairman Bonnie Brooks, the drawers of the floating lacquered vanity were designed without hardware.
 Medicine cabinets are concealed by framed mirrors that open with touch latches, and a polished-concrete floor in the shower adds a touch of rawness.

 A striking Victoria + Albert tub is bathed in light from a full bank of windows in the ensuite bathroom.
 An old bamboo stool of Bonnie’s adds warmth to the all-white scheme.